sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 The inner levels support the outer levels.
 It's about coordination, not command and control.
 The outer levels can pull help from the inner levels, but the decision-making stays with the people working as close as possible with the customers.

-The people that work in the inner levels tend to manage how the work works, and shepherd long-term initiatives and changes.
+The people that work in the inner levels tend to manage how the work works, and shepherd long-term goals, initiatives, and changes.

 The opposite of this is the traditional top-down organization, where each level controls and manages the level below.